MarteXcoin-documentation/Documentation/introduction/information.rst

   be used to manage blockchain users, for example.

 Transaction Block
-  A collection of transactions on the Dash network, gathered into a block that can then be hashed and added to the blockchain.
+  A collection of transactions on the Martex network, gathered into a block that can then be hashed and added to the blockchain.

 Transaction Fee